The Wayfarer’s Repose

 The two men moved as a tide of white forms broke through the rain and into the stable.
 The forms ignored the horses who were panicking in their stalls.
 They crawled on the ground and ceiling.
 They walked and shambled.
 The undulated in a great mass of clawed limbs, and jagged maws.
 So numerous they were that Golar could not tell them apart.

-Golar and Stephan ran for the carriage entrance and out into the rain.
+Golar and Stephan ran in the opposite direction for the barn entrance and out into the rain.

 ———————————————————————————————————————————————————-

-Espra moved from table-to-table balancing drinks in her hands.
+Espra, the daughter, moved from table-to-table balancing drinks in her hands.
 She was disheveled, but not sloppy.
 The hard work of the day left no room for preening.
+Loreena was entranced.
+She could spend hours on preening.
+The was hair, make up, warddrob.
+You had to know the latest fashions.
+It was all tiring, and the young satyr girl seemed like her opposite in so many ways.

-“You are soaked, and covered in mud,” said her mother.
+“You are soaked, and covered in mud,” criticized her mother.
 Her tone was disapproving.
 Her mother fussed with her soaked attire as if she could will it dry.
-“Do you have showers here?” asked Grafa, now addressing the matron of the stable house, Adelaide.
+“Do you have showers here?” asked Grafa, now addressing the matron of the stable house.

 “You look like a demented clown,” said her sister, Telesa.

 “Whatever,” said Loreena.
 She rolled her eyes and dropped the luggage unceremoniously and looked about the main room.
-It was a comfortable affair with large, round tables, a long hearth, and a bar.
+It was a comfortable affair with large, round tables, a long hearth, and a bar, but she needed to find seclusion.
+This place was too exposed.
+Too full of people.

 Grafa explained they would, of course, need the nicest accommodation.
-Adelaide, the proprietress, assured them that their nicest rooms had been prepared ahead of time for their arrival.
-This seemed to appease her mother.
+The proprietress assured them that their nicest rooms had been prepared ahead of time for their arrival.
+This seemed to appease her mother who for all her kindness, enjoyed the finery of her station.

-Were any of them really her friends?
+Were any of those elves really her friends?
+Or with they fairweather leeches just hovering like moths to her families flame.
+How many had been forced by their parents?
 Most had mocked her behind her back when they found out, likely from their own parents, that Loreena’s father was being transferred to Ambrachar.
+The flame died quickly, and her so called friends, dispersed.
+By the time they left for Ambrachar Loreena was happy to leave.

 Ambrachar was a wilderness to the civilized elves of Sessainia.
 Absorbing it into the empire was more a formality.
+A finishing up of a collection of nations.
+Conquering Ambrachar completed their march west to the sea.
 To be assigned here was more like banishment.
 Loreena was pleased to go.
 To be away from the pomp and circumstance of elven society in the capital.
 Now was a chance to make new friends, meet other peoples.
 Genuine people who didn’t hide behind fancy clothes, makeup, and wealth.

 “Loreena dear, I am told the bath is being readied.
 Why don’t you head out and I will have fresh clothes brought to you,” said Grafa.
 It was an order.